Brochure-Greece & Crete

 The Australian 1st Division landed on Gallipoli on 25th April 1915.
 Lieutenant Aubrey Darnell of the 11th Battalion was there and wrote:

-Very slowly we crept towards the shore and watched it loom up clearer as the pale dawn blushed in the east.
-The excitement was tense and electrical.
 About 3.45 a.m. we were about 400 yards off the shore when suddenly the crack of a rifle rang out, followed by a roar of machine guns and rifles, and the bullets came like hail, sighing and whining over our heads.
 Instantly all was life, picquet boats full steam ahead and a gun in the bow of ours let drive and silenced a machine gun first shot.
 Within a hundred yards of the beach we were cast loose and those at the oars rowed like men possessed.
 Some were shot and others at once took their place and not a word was uttered.
 Presently we grounded and in an instant we were in water up to our waist and wading ashore with bullets pinging all around us.
 A brief pause on the beach to fix bayonets and singing “This bit of the world belongs to us”, much swearing and cheering we charged up a hill so steep in places we could only just scramble up.

 The Turks reacted quickly and trench warfare ensued.
 Both sides launched futile attacks that gained very little and resulted in heavy casualties.
 An offensive was launched in August in a last ditch attempt